radixdlt/olympia-node/docs/transaction-specs/specs/parsing.md

 A `VDOWNARG` instruction spins down a virtual substate with an additional argument.

-One use case is to create a new token by spinning down a `UNCLAIMED_READDR` substate and booting up a `TOKEN_DEF` substate, where the argument is the token symbol.
+One use case is to create a new token by spinning down a `UNCLAIMED_READDR` substate and booting up a `TOKEN_RESOURCE` substate, where the argument is the token symbol.

 ### `DOWN` (`0x04`)